bgoonz/gists-revamp/by-extension/markdown/Regular.ht.md

 ### Using special characters

-When the search for a match requires something more than a direct match, such as finding one or more b’s, or finding white space, you can include special characters in the pattern.
+When the search for a match requires something more than a direct match, such as finding one or more b's, or finding white space, you can include special characters in the pattern.

-For example, to match _a single_ `"a"` _followed by zero or more_ `"b"`_s followed by_ `"c"`, you’d use the pattern `/ab*c/`:
+For example, to match _a single_ `"a"` _followed by zero or more_ `"b"`_s followed by_ `"c"`, you'd use the pattern `/ab*c/`:

-> the `*` after `"b"` means “0 or more occurrences of the preceding item.”
+> the `*` after `"b"` means "0 or more occurrences of the preceding item."
 In the string `"cbbabbbbcdebc"`, this pattern will match the substring `"abbbbc"`.

 <a href="https://github.com/bgoonz/Cheat-Sheets/blob/master/Regular_Expressions/Assertions.html" class="markup--anchor markup--p-anchor"><strong>Assertions</strong></a>** : Assertions include boundaries, which indicate the beginnings and endings of lines and words, and other patterns indicating in some way that a match is possible (including look-ahead, look-behind, and conditional expressions).**